Neamar/featureless-job-queue/README.md

 * Your tasks are not CPU bound and you can run more than your number of CPU cores
 * You need concurrency across many servers (if you don't, just use [`async.queue`](https://caolan.github.io/async/docs.html#queue))
 * You don't need priority -- just a plain FIFO
-* You can afford to lose a couple tasks on app critical failure (SIGKILL or power failure).
+* You can afford to lose a couple of tasks on critical app failure (SIGKILL or power failure).
 SIGTERM is fine.

 ## How to use this library
 > Too lazy to read doc?
 Have a look at the [examples folder](https://github.com/Neamar/featureless-job-queue/tree/master/examples)!